AIA Tours: land

 • The Isles are a birdwatcher’s paradise, and one of the major seabird breeding and feeding areas in the North Atlantic.
 More than a million birds breed in very large colonies.

-• All meals are included, and you will enjoy comfortable accommodations: four nights at the elegant Lynnfield Hotel, a comfortable overnight ferry from Orkney to Shetland and from Shetland to Aberdeen, a night at the Scalloway Hotel, and two nights at the remote and charming Busta House Hotel.
+• All meals are included, and you will enjoy comfortable accommodations: four nights at the elegant Lynnfield Hotel, a comfortable overnight ferry from Orkney to Shetland and from Shetland to Aberdeen, and three nights at the remote and charming Busta House Hotel.

 “This was my fifth trip with the AIA and one of the best ever…I loved every minute of the trip [and I] cannot recommend it enough.
 No wonder it sells out each year.” – Leslie, California